 Idea #8: Use tools creatively to spread the word

 Let’s look at Blendtec again.
-When company founder Tom Dickinson dropped an iPhone into one of his blenders and put it online, the video became famous on YouTube.
+When the company’s founder Tom Dickinson dropped an iPhone into one of his blenders and put the video online, it became famous on YouTube.

 That single video started an entire series of now famous episodes of Tom dropping all sorts of items into his blenders.

-What can you do to teach your customers how you are different than your competitors?
+What can you do to teach your customers about how you are different from your competitors?
 The company Common Craft did it by explaining difficult or strange concepts with white boards, cut outs and video.

-It’s usually not just one single factor that will create a devoted following for a product or make a company a world-wide phenomenon.
-Most often it’s a combination of all of the above.
+It’s usually not just one single factor that will create a devoted following for a product or turn a company into a worldwide phenomenon.
+Most often, it’s a combination of all of the above.